 Melbourne City Mission Young & Pregnant Parenting service provides case management for housing, accessing baby goods, parenting information and registrations for young parents 16 to 25 and their children in the north and west of Melbourne who are at risk of or are experiencing homelessness.
 Offers a drop in centre in King Street.

-Youth Services Ringwood, Maroondah – Starting out – a community-based support program providing pregnancy counseling, information, support groups, peer support, supported accommodation, help with legal financial childcare, employment and education.
+Uniting Care Croydon – Starting out – a community-based support program for young mums providing pregnancy counseling, information, support groups, peer support, supported accommodation, help with legal financial childcare, employment and education.

 Rural & Regional